*Image by the talented Jem Magbanua

 - Shakti Flows

-Is a seated meditation practice in which one will sit cross-legged with a heel pressed gently against the clitoris, or if you can’t reach you can place a ball in between your foot and clitoris.
-You can, if you have the flexibility close of the opening of your vagina with your sole of your foot.
+This is a seated meditation practice in which you sit cross-legged with a heel pressed gently against the clitoris, or if you can’t reach you can place a ball in between your foot and clitoris.
+You can, if you have the flexibility, close of the opening of your vagina with your sole of your foot.

-You alternate between focusing your attention of the feeling of your breasts in your hands and your hands on your breasts.
+You alternate between focusing your attention on the feeling of your breasts in your hands and your hands on your breasts.

-After the self massage you sit and observe the sensations occurring in your body or you can proceed to the micro-cosmic orbit.
-(Which in a nutshell is visualising light or energy drawing up from your perineum/pelvic floor up your spine, over your skull and down the front line of your face, body and deep into your womb space/cervix and back to the perineum)
+After the self-massage you sit and observe the sensations occurring in your body… or you can proceed to the micro-cosmic orbit.
+(Which in a nutshell is visualising light or energy drawing up from your perineum/pelvic floor up your spine, over your skull, down the front line of your face and body, deep into your womb space/cervix and back to the perineum.)

-Life long pelvic floor functional integrity so much depends upon the interplay of good pelvic tone & the capacity to release pelvic tension.
-Increasing awareness around its nature and role, you can include simple practices into your yoga , daily life, sexual practice or exercise to keep it happy and able to do its essential work.
+Lifelong pelvic floor functional integrity so much depends upon the interplay of good pelvic tone and your capacity to release pelvic tension.
+You can include simple practices into your yoga, daily life, sexual practice or exercise to keep your pelvic floor happy and able to do its essential work.

-It’s such an integral part of our architecture, contributing to core stability, low back support, holds the reproductive organs in place, is important for bladder and bowel function and connect to the genitalia.
+The pelvic floor is such an integral part of our architecture.
+It contributes to core stability and lower back support, holds the reproductive organs in place, is important for bladder and bowel function and connects to the genitalia.